No human remains found yet on Moors as Keith Bennett search continues

 But in a statement on Saturday, Greater Manchester Police (GMP) said photographs of the site which showed what had been interpreted as a human jaw bone had not led to physical evidence being examined.

-Force review officer Cheryl Hughes said: “Following information received which indicated that potential human remains had been found on the Moors, specialist officers have today resumed excavation of a site identified to us.
+Senior Investigating Officer Cheryl Hughes said: “Following information received which indicated that potential human remains had been found on the Moors, specialist officers have today resumed excavation of a site identified to us.

 “This information included photographs of the site and show what experts working with the informant have interpreted as a human jaw bone.